 An explanation of how the funds will be utilized, including amount requested, and itemized Capital Project budget (schedule of values).

-Match funding must be detailed including: any in-kind match must be identified and may not exceed 50% of the total projected cost; matching funds derived from projected earned income are not allowable for consideration; the amount and source of all funds for the proposed project must be disclosed at the time of application; Pinellas County will not recognize projected amounts and/or anticipated revenue from future fundraising or other activities as Matching Funds; only funds identified as “on hand” at the time of commencement of the Capital Project construction will count towards the required match.
+Match funding must be detailed including: any in-kind match must be identified and may not exceed 50% of the total projected cost; matching funds derived from projected earned income are not allowable for consideration; the amount and source of all funds for the proposed project must be disclosed at the time of application; Pinellas County will not recognize projected amounts and/or anticipated revenue from future fundraising or other activities as Matching Funds; only funds identified as “on hand” at the time of commencement of the Capital Project construction will count towards the required match and failure to provide verified proof of same may result in a loss of funding.

 F. The County reserves the right to request such additional information, documentation, or studies it deems necessary in its sole discretion to evaluate the return on investment of tourist tax capital funding and or the financial feasibility of the Capital Project or the applicant, including but not limited to feasibility studies, plans and specifications, and/or applicant financial information.